marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 ## NEXT_HOP Attribute Management at Route Servers

-When a route with IPv4 NLRI and IPv4 NEXT_HOP Attribute is announced from any Client to the RS, it MUST rewrite the NEXT_HOP according to the Client's IPv6 GUA or LLA entry in the SLAT.
+When a route with IPv4 NLRI and IPv4 NEXT_HOP Attribute is announced from any Client, the RS MUST rewrite the NEXT_HOP according to the Client's IPv6 GUA or LLA entry in the SLAT.

 When the RS sends a route to a Legacy speaker, it MUST rewrite